 Understanding the Risk-Reward Ratio in Startup Investing

-The key is to assess each investment opportunity by analyzing potential risks against expected returns.
-This includes evaluating the startup’s market potential, competitive landscape, financial health, and the strength of its team and product.
+Your job is to assess each opportunity by weighing the potential risks against the expected returns.
+That means a hard look at market potential, the competitive environment, financial health, and the quality of the team and product.
+As the Financial Times has noted, early-stage investing rewards rigorous analysis far more than gut instinct alone.

 Diversification Strategies for Startups